IskandarGhobril/empanada/_sections/story3.md

   </div>
 </div>

 <p class="reveal"><strong>Key Pattern:</strong> All three regimes show high persistence (84-90%), meaning once established, they tend to continue.
-Interestingly, neutral regimes are the most persistent at 90.2%, while bull markets persist at 84%.
+Interestingly, neutral regimes are the most persistent at 90%, while bull markets persist at 84%.
 This suggests the market often stays in "wait-and-see" mode before committing to a direction.</p>

 <hr class="section-divider">

-<h3>Where Does the Market Spend Its Time?</h3>
+<h3>Next: Where Does the Market Spend Its Time?</h3>

+<p class="reveal">A key property of Markov chains is that, under certain conditions, they converge to a <strong>stationary distribution</strong> — a stable long-run probability distribution over states that no longer changes with additional transitions.

+<strong>Why does this matter for our analysis?</strong>

+If the empirical (observed) distribution of market regimes closely matches the theoretical stationary distribution, it suggests:
+1. The market has been observed long enough to reflect its equilibrium behavior
+2. The Markov model provides a reasonable description of regime dynamics
+3. The regime frequencies we observe are representative of long-term expectations</p>

 <div class="transition-layout">
   <!-- Left side: Plot -->